sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/server_integration_tests.md

 # Server integration tests with Bazel

-Integration tests are very useful as they allow to exert much wider codepaths that traditional unit testing.
+Integration tests are very useful as they allow you to explore much wider codepaths than traditional unit testing.
 There are trade-offs though: it's harder to decipher from the failures what exactly went wrong and they take longer to set up.

 ## Tests running against the server image (`server:candidate`)